lukosevicius/dotfiles/README.md

     ./bash-connect
     source ~/.bashrc
-This replaces local .bashrc file with symlink to .bashrc from dotfiles.
-So proceed with caution.
+This replaces local .bashrc file with symlink to .bashrc from dotfiles, so proceed with caution.